tardisfromtornspace/Bridge-Commander/Documentation/DoctorWhoModReadme.txt

 - Some music taken from the Gwylock1 Archive.
 - Importing sounds by Alex SL Gato using Audacity Portable.
 - Icons done by Alex SL Gato.
-- scripts: for the most part Alex SL Gato, except the Babylon 5 Jumpspace and Time Vortex technology, which was adapted from the Slipstream's creator by Alex SL Gato.
+- scripts: for the most part Alex SL Gato, except the Babylon 5 Jumpspace and Time Vortex technology, which was adapted from the Slipstream's creator (USS Sovereign) by Alex SL Gato.
 - mod/ships/hardpoint: Alex SL Gato.
 - some parts of code and advice from USS Sovereign and BCS:TNG